The Opening Act: Production

 In June 2018, it was announced Jimmy O. Yang, Neal Brennan, Russell Peters, Debby Ryan, Bill Burr, Anjelah Johnson, Tom Segura and Roy Wood Jr. had joined the cast of the film, with Steve Byrne, directing from a screenplay he wrote.
 Vince Vaughn and Peter Billingsley will serve as producers under their Wild West Picture Show Productions banner.
 In July 2018, Cedric the Entertainer, Whitney Cummings, Ken Jeong, Jermaine Fowler, Iliza Shlesinger, Alex Moffat, and Felipe Esparza joined the cast of the film.

 Filming

 In June 2018, it was reported that principal photography for the film had already begun in Los Angeles.
+The Radio Station scene was filmed on the Cal State Fullerton campus.

 Release

-In September 2020, RLJE Films acquired distribution rights to the film and set it for a October 16, 2020, release.
+In September 2020, RLJE Films acquired distribution rights to the film and set it for an October 16, 2020, release.